invertase/react-native-firebase-docs/v3.1.*/auth/reference/auth.md

 > This is an experimental feature and is only part of React Native Firebase.

-Adds an observer for changes to the currentUser object, this is a superset of everything from onAuthStateChanged, onIdTokenChanged and user changes.
+Adds a listener to observe changes to the [ref auth.User] object.
+This is a superset of everything from [ref auth.auth.onAuthStateChanged], [ref auth.auth.onIdTokenChanged] and user changes.
 This goal of this method is to provide easier listening to **all** user changes such as `emailVerified` without manually having to call `.reload()`.

 Returns an unsubscriber function.